The Ultimate Guide to Malaysian Eco Resorts & Sustainable Accommodation.

 Though the monkeys were kept out, the mosquitos were not.
 The bamboo structure had many small gaps that mozzies could easily make their way through, which made our 2 nights’ sleep there not very peaceful.
 And though it is called an Eco resort, bottled water was provided and there was little we could see in terms of active sustainability measures.

-The Roots Resort did have trampolines and a nice pool, and was right next to a river that you can swim in.
+The Roots Resort did have trampolines and a nice pool and it was located next to a river that you can swim in.
 The gardens were beautiful and well-maintained, and it would be great for groups to enjoy with or without kids.
-The resort is right on a main road so our treehouse did have some traffic noise.
+The resort is right on the main road so our treehouse did have some traffic noise.
 The food was good, although please note they only provide evening meals by prior arrangement.

 Sabah (Malaysian Borneo)

 This is run by MESCOT, a community-based ecotourism cooperative, which also has a homestay program, several conservation projects, and volunteer work available.
 The Rainforest Eco Camp is comprised of 10 live-in jungle platforms that are paradise for birdwatchers, plus there are 4 lakeside observation platforms and more than 18km of nature trails, boardwalks and tree hides to discover the wonders of the Borneo jungle:

 With five different types of floodplain forest, 208 species of birds, 10 primate species, orang-utan, gibbon, clouded leopard, otters, sun-bears, flying lizards, and a plethora of other wildlife, Tungog Rainforest Eco Camp offers a great platform for wildlife observation in a number of unique habitats”

 Local nature guides are available to educate visitors and groups, and river trips, cave explorations, specialist wildlife observation, and conservation activities are on offer.